Balance disorders

 Why the very elderly often suffer from balance disorders

-Especially in old age, many complain of dizziness and disturbances of balance with gait disturbances, often referred to as senile vertigo.
+Especially in old age, many people complain of dizziness and balance disorders with gait disturbances, often referred to as senile vertigo.
 This is because age-related changes are important risk factors for these problems.
 Thus, blood circulation no longer works as well as it did in younger years.
 The inner ear is also affected by this reduced blood flow.
 In addition, the transmission of stimuli via the nerves is no longer as rapid.
 Such symptoms should not be accepted in principle as “age-related”, as often appropriate measures can be taken through close examination and assessment, for example to be able to reduce the risk of falls as an important consequence of dizziness.
+Other areas of the body that have to do with balance are often also affected by signs of ageing: The eyes no longer function as well, and gait instability occurs due to osteoarthritis.
+A not insignificant role is played by medications that older people often have to take.
+Balance disorders with gait disturbances are also often the reason why older people have a high risk of falling.
+They cannot react as quickly when they stumble and often do not have the muscle strength to break the fall.
+This increases the risk of injury for them.

 Symptoms: Dizziness and coordination problems

 Everyone has probably experienced the signs – the world seems to spin around you, as can typically occur with too much alcohol, for example, or when you stand up too quickly after sitting or lying down for a long time.
 Sometimes those affected also have the feeling that the ground is being pulled out from under their feet for a moment or that they are falling into the void.
+In addition, hearing and visual disturbances may occur, and headaches, nausea and vomiting are also possible.
+Overall, those affected feel very insecure.
+Because the problems are unsettling and ultimately there is a fear that “something might be wrong in the brain.”
+In old age, symptoms can often be subtle or “atypical” or less easily attributed to a specific cause.
+Here, geriatric assessment can help identify potential age-associated diseases and problems in those affected and provide individualized treatment planning.

 Balance disorders: diagnosis with us